 The missing step to all Productivity Advice - Disable Notifications

 We all want to boost our productivity and avoid procrastination.
-The problem is that we live in a world where it’s a norm to check our phones as soon as we wake up, read and send email at the breakfast table, catch up on Twitter and Facebook in the Bathroom.
-It is no longer surprising to hear terms like “screen-off days”, “no phones at the dinner table”, “no devices in the bedroom”, “screen-time for kids”, “phone jammers in the classroom”, etc.
+The problem is that we live in a world where it’s the norm to check our phones as soon as we wake up, read and send emails at the breakfast table, catch up on Twitter and Facebook in the Bathroom.
+It is no longer surprising to hear terms like “screen-off days,” “no phones at the dinner table,” “no devices in the bedroom,” “screen-time for kids,” “phone jammers in the classroom,” etc.

-Many articles about productivity have been written and published by industry pundits, time management experts and productivity gurus.
-They are all good, and honestly I tend to read anything that helps productivity and try to practice the ones that suits me.
+Many articles about productivity have been written and published by industry pundits, time management experts, and productivity gurus.
+They are all good, and honestly, I tend to read pretty much everything that helps productivity and try to practice the ones that suit me.

-I’m no productivity guru nor a time management expert but I have experimented with quite a lot of routines and disciplines.
-I have somehow come to the realization that none of these productivity advices, tips, tricks and routines are useful and effective if we have one thing constantly nagging us - Notifications.
-So, I’ll focus on one, just one, sure shot routine that will change the way you focus and increase productivity.
+I’m no productivity guru or time management expert, but I have experimented with quite a few routines and disciplines.
+I have somehow come to the realization that none of this productivity advice, tips, tricks, and routines are useful and effective if we have one thing constantly nagging us—Notifications.
+So, I’ll focus on one, just one, sure-shot routine that will change the way you focus and increase productivity.

 Stop the Notifications.

-Yes, that’s it – stop all form of notifications – in all of your devices, be it the phones, tablets or your computer.
-Here are few of the ones that you can start with, feel free to experiment and stick to a routine that serves you best.
+Yes, that’s it — stop all forms of notifications — in all of your devices, be it the phones, tablets, or your computer.
+Here are a few you can start with.
+Feel free to experiment and stick to a routine that serves you best.

 Let’s start with your phone.
-Every app in your phone will try to notify you for everything.
+Every app on your phone will try to notify you of everything.
 Well, it turns out you don’t need to be notified at all.
-Head over to the Notification Center of your phone and disable the notifications, except the ones that needs to be really ON - Phone Calls, Calendar and other apps that notifies when needed such as Cab Booking Apps, Flight Timings, etc. Experiment with the notifications but remember, “If everything is important, then nothing is important.”
+Head over to the Notification Center of your phone and disable the notifications, except the ones that need to be really ON - Phone Calls, Calendar, and other apps that notify when needed, such as Cab Booking Apps, Flight Timings, etc. Experiment with the notifications, but remember, “If everything is important, then nothing is important.”

 iPhone Battery Notification)